4/23/2025

 speaker

-Yes, thank you for this, Ola.
+Yes, thanks for this Ola.
 We will try to get you in the picture here too.
-And yes, we have some questions here that have come in, and they touch on different types of areas.
-I thought we would start with the financial issues.
-You had of course with this that the costs have increased now when you have started to produce the study medicine and so on.
-But how does the company's cash position look in relation to the planned development 12 months in advance?
-Is there any additional funding needed?
+And yes, we have some questions here that have come in and they concern different types of areas.
+I thought we'd start with The financial issues, you mentioned that the costs have increased now that you have started to produce the study drug.
+How does the company's cash position look in relation to the planned development 12 months ahead?
+Do you need more funding?

 speaker